Life is filled with beautiful reasons to celebrate. Strawberry Shortcake Waffles with maple whipped cream can make any morning one of them.

 This dreamy breakfast is inspired one of my all-time favorite summer foods, strawberry shortcake.
 For the “cake,” I swapped golden buttermilk waffles, made with Bob’s Red Mill Buttermilk Pancake and Waffle Mix.
 I love that it’s 100% whole grain, made from wholesome ingredients, and adheres to the strictest of waffle standards: lightly crispy on the outside, golden and fluffy on the inside.
 Also, because it is so simple to make, I can focus on chugging my coffee, instead of fussing with too many ingredients first thing in the AM.

 To go from waffle to strawberry shortcake waffle, add two simple but powerful ingredients: strawberries and whipped cream, a combination likely invented by angels.
 I gave the homemade whipped cream a special breakfast twist by sweetening it lightly with maple syrup.
-It’s positively lovely and just the sort of decadence I want on a weekend morning.
+Just like my similarly festive Strawberry Crepes, it’s positively lovely and just the sort of decadence I want on a weekend morning.
 This is a celebration, remember?

 To further the festivities and to express my gratitude in a teeny, tiny way to all of you, I’m teaming up with Bob’s Red Mill, a company I love and have worked with since my blog’s earliest days, to giveaway a full set of pancake and waffle mixes.
 I’ve tried and love every single one of these whole grain breakfast beauties, and I hope that you do too!